cypress-io/cypress-example-recipes/examples/testing-dom__download/README.md

 ![File download in Chrome](images/chrome.png)

+⚠️ **Note:** Testing downloading files from a [cross-origin domain](https://web.dev/same-site-same-origin/) is not currently supported in Cypress.

 See [cypress/plugins/index.js](cypress/plugins/index.js) to see how we validate the files after download.
 See the [cypress/integration/spec.js](cypress/integration/spec.js) spec file that downloads and verifies:

 - a CSV file